 Starts the interactive help system.
 You can search the documentation using the Contents, Index and Search tabs in the left-hand window.
 Also note that MediaLab takes advantage of context sensitive help such that pressing F1 at any time will often direct you immediately to help with what you are working on.
-A printable PDF copy is available in the C:\MediaLab\Help folder.
+A printable PDF copy is available in the MediaLab program folder, installed by default as the C:\MediaLab\Help folder.